The Slope of a Road

 Enter 2.44992 and reading the second output line we see this yields a 1 in 40 ratio and a 1.4321 degree angle.

-This chart covers a wider range:
+The chart below covers a wider range of angles:

 Answers are displayed in scientific notation with the number of